 Prompting and fading are also widely used in ABA.
 Prompts provide assistance to help the child perform a desired behavior, while fading gradually reduces this assistance to promote independence.
 For example, a therapist may initially guide a child’s hand to point at an object and then slowly reduce physical assistance over time.

-Behavior Reduction and Functional Communication Training
+Behavior Reduction and Functional Communication Training for ASD

 Criticism and Evolution of ABA